In this guide:

 unable to switch mortgages to get a better rate

-stuck with a house that won’t sell for a price that covers your mortgage
+stuck with a house that will not sell for a price that covers your mortgage

 The few lenders that do offer interest only 85% LTV mortgages have very strict rules about who they lend to.